Pre-Congress Courses

 • Multivisceral transplantation: patient selection and technique – Jacques Pirenne, Belgium

-• Immunosuppression after visceral transplantation – Josh Weiner, USA
+• Immunosuppression after visceral transplantation – Joshua Weiner, USA

 • Early management after visceral transplantation – Tim Vanuytsel, Belgium